enbnt/enbnt.github.io/content/posts/timeseries-dense-sparse-circle.md

 {{<img-svg "ring-buffer-array-1">}}

-We can then think of the array as being visualized as a circle, where logically there is no head or tail:
+We can then visualize the array as a circle, where logically there is no head or tail:

 {{<img-svg "ring-buffer-ring-0">}}